December 2, 2019

 Whether your workplace is business casual or startup chic, most employees would welcome the opportunity to dress down for a day at the office.

 Tip: Make the movie options related to your business.
-For example, if the majority of your teams are in Sales, consider giving movie options like Office Space and Jerry Maguire.
+For example, if most of your teams are in Sales, consider giving movie options like Office Space and Jerry Maguire.

 What if your employees got home after a long, busy day at the office and received an email from their boss that they had the next day off to do whatever they wanted?

-It sounds like a small gesture, but most people are swamped with personal tasks and errands during the holiday season that they have to spend hours doing after work and into the weekend.
-If they had one extra day to accomplish all of those chores, it could just make them more productive for the rest of the workweek!
+It sounds like a small gesture, but most people are swamped with personal tasks and errands during the holiday season that they must spend hours doing afterwork and into the weekend.
+If they had one extra day to accomplish all those chores, it could just make them more productive for the rest of the workweek.

-Once you decide on a day trip or activity that all employees can participate in, send out an office-wide email a few days in advance, notifying teams of how to dress or what to bring on the day you plan on surprising them with the secret trip.
+Once you decide on a day trip or activity that all employees can participate in, send out an office-wide email a few days in advance notifying teams of how to dress or what to bring.

 Tip: Plan this surprise trip or activity enough in advance that you can take advantage of group rates or discounts.